andreamgrs/holbertonschool-hbnb/v1/README.md

 ### 🧪 Testing (using Postman/cURL)

 Prior to test: When you create a user for the first time, that user need to be an admin in order to perform certain subsequent tasks later on. "is_admin" needs to be true when creating the first ever user.
+For this Part 3 inside instance, option to delete permanently the database.db file for testing and creating the first user as an admin.
+A new database.db will be created as following the instructions.

 #### 🔐 Access Control Overview